CarlosAraoz6/OrbitaMX-Predict-the-orbit-of-the-James-Webb-space-telescope-with-a-quantum-algorithm--Herman-Kolden/README.md

 Task 1:

-In task 1 jupyter notebook named "OrbitaMX-Task1.ipynb" we have in the fist part the problem statement, where we construct the problem theory and we set the bases for what we will do in the next parts of the coding.
+For task 1 the jupyter notebook is  "OrbitaMX-Task1.ipynb" we have in the fist part the problem statement, where we construct the problem theory and we set the bases for what we will do in the next parts of the coding.

-Next, we consider the code from https://qiskit.org/textbook/ch-applications/hhl\_tutorial.html and modified it step by step to solve our problem, using results form numerous research papers (references through the notebook).
+Next, we consider the code from [https://qiskit.org/textbook/ch-applications/hhl\_tutorial.html](https://qiskit.org/textbook/ch-applications/hhl_tutorial.html) and modified it step by step to solve our problem, using results form numerous research papers (references through the notebook).

-Finally, we join the code constructed to simulate the orbit of the James Webb space telescope with the HHL quantum algorithm and we plot our results.
+Finally, we join the code constructed and simulate the orbit of the James Webb space telescope with the HHL quantum algorithm and we plot our results.

 Note:Through the Jupyter notebook file there are several comments and notes for what we are doing.
 Also, we submit a PDF file of the Jupyter Notebook file named "OrbitaMX-Task1.pdf" for a better visual understanding in Gitgub.

+Task 3:

+For task 3 the jupyter notebook is "OrbitaMX-Task3.ipynb".

+In the fist part we consider the code from [https://qiskit.org/textbook/ch-applications/hhl\_tutorial.html](https://qiskit.org/textbook/ch-algorithms/teleportation.html) and modified it step by step to solve our problem.

+Finally, we join our code of quantum teleportation +  our code to simulate the orbit of the James Webb telescope with the HHL quantum algorithm and we plot our results.

+Note:Through the Jupyter notebook file there are several comments and notes for what we are doing.
+Also, we submit a PDF file of the Jupyter Notebook file named "OrbitaMX-Task3.pdf" for a better visual understanding in Gitgub.